turingschool/lesson_plans/ruby_03-professional_rails_applications/multitenancy_authorization.markdown

 1. Add a route to edit and update stores that can only be accessed by admins
 2. Add a separate Roles table to track the existing roles
 3. Add a capability to grant a user a role
+4. Add methods to users to let us inquire about their permissions
-4. Add a route to edit and update items that can be accessed by either "admins" or "inventory managers"
+5. Add a route to edit and update items that can be accessed by either "admins" or "inventory managers"

 __Setup__